Few fruits say summer like watermelon. Read on to get all you need to know about this juicy fruit!

 Once cut, wrap watermelon with plastic wrap or slice and place in a sealable container.
 Store in the fridge for up to three to five days.

-While you can also freeze sliced watermelon, the texture becomes mushy, which isn’t a bad thing if you’re planning on adding it to frozen drinks, smoothies, or cold soups.
+While you can also freeze the slices, the texture becomes mushy, which isn’t a bad thing if you’re planning on adding it to frozen drinks, smoothies, or cold soups.

-Speaking of dessert, watermelon is also delicious made into popsicles and granitas to help you stay cool during the summer.
+Speaking of dessert, it’s also delicious made into popsicles and granitas to help you stay cool during the summer.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.